pepaslabs/pogoplug_mobile_uboot_installer/README.md

 ```

    Here's what the script does (have a look: http://git.io/vCtIl):
-   * Prompt you to verify the Pogoplug's MAC address (which is on a sticker on the underside of your Pogoplug)
+   * Prompt you to verify the Pogoplug's MAC address
+     * (it is printed on a sticker on the underside of your Pogoplug)
    * Download some flash utility binaries
    * Download some uboot binary blobs
    * Burn uboot into flash